lpreciadom/personalized-chatGPT/README.md

 A notebook file and some source data will be loaded in this Git so you can test it yourself.

 ## Final Thoughts
-This is an introduction to creating a personalized chatbot using the most powerfull LLM at the moment that can retrieve, summarize and analize informations in your personal documents.
+This is an introduction to creating a personalized chatbot using the most powerfull LLM at the moment that can retrieve, summarize and analize informations based on your personal documents.

 This is a very powerful tool, especially in the industrial application of AI.
 Because we can save time teaching the AI the processes and information of our company and jump straight to the generation of information.
-The AI is capable of cross refering your personal data set with its own to expland and analyze the information.
+The AI is capable of cross referencing your personal data set with its own to expland and analyze the information.

 This is just the tip of the iceberg of the tools and implementations of this technology.
 Other functionalities not touched in this document include: creating a tree of indexed data to give a hierarchy to the sources; accessing information from Google Drive, Notion, Discord and even structured data like SQL; refining the prompts using keywords and many others.